Food-Forest-Sardegna/release/README.md

 4. 30GB SSD
 2. Java version 11 and above must be installed in your VPS.
 If your windows VPS doesn't have it download it from [Here](https://www.java.com/en/download/) and set java in your windows environment.
 ## Installing and configuring a FFS Blockchain full node for FFT mining on a Windows PC/VPS<br>
- Step 1: Click Here and [Download](https://github.com/Food-Forest-Sardegna/release/archive/refs/heads/main.zip) the Zip Folder and Unzip it.<br>
+ Step 1: Click Here and [Download](https://github.com/Food-Forest-Sardegna/release/releases/download/v1.3.6-v1.5.3/fft-all-1.5.3.jar) the jar file.<br>
  Step 2: Modify the configuration file to activate your node in **mainnet.conf**<br>
  Step 3: Click the file inside the folder named as **"start.bat"**